 Michael J. Zinner, MD, FACS

 MCACS is partnering with the ACS Italy Chapter

 The MCACS is pleased to partner with the ACS Italy Chapter, www.facsitaly.org

 , which is planning two events in 2015.
-The ACS Italy Chapter will have a joint meeting with the Greek and Lebanon Chapters in Greece from May 15-17, 2015 and in October, it will have a Congress in conjunction with the Italian Society of Surgery (SIC) in Milan.
+The ACS Italy Chapter will have a joint meeting with the Greek and Lebanon Chapters in Greece from May 15-17, 2015 and from 21-24 October, it will have a Congress in conjunction with the Italian Society of Surgery (SIC) in Milan.
 Details will be posted here as they become available.
 We look forward to a successful relationship with the Italy Chapter.